-Descriptions of hearing technology can go on for pages, however, here are my three picks from major manufacturers, any of which should satisfy nearly everyone.
+Descriptions of hearing technology can go on for pages, however, here are my two picks from major manufacturers, any of which should satisfy nearly everyone.

 The Oticon Opn is a made-for-iPhone hearing system that can analyze your listening environment more than 100 times per second and detect the level, location, and pitch range of speech and noise.
 Following this analysis they adjust and balance the level of individual sound sources and remove excessive noise – even noise between words!
 The effect is to make it easier on the brain to understand in noisy places.
 Oticon has recently introduced the Siya.
 It looks like the Opn, but it has fewer features and is available at a much lower price.

 The Unitron Moxi Fit R is the world’s smallest rechargeable hearing aid, giving you ultimate discretion with award-winning design that always feels natural and comfortable.
 You’re ready for every conversation, with an overnight charge that lasts all day.
 And you can even swap in zinc-air batteries at any time so you’re never without power.
 The Unitron T Moxi All offers even more, with connectivity to any Bluetooth enabled cell phone.
 It uses a size 13 battery and is available as a rechargeable.

 Hearing Aid Styles